Financial Aid Information

 Federal Nursing Loan

 The Nursing Loan is a need-based loan program offered to students accepted into the Clinical portion of the Nursing Program who are early financial aid applicants.
-Nursing students in the 2017–18 year will be eligible for $4,000 in Federal Nursing Loans, regardless of whether they are Level I, II, or III.
-5% interest rate.
+Eligibility amounts may vary by level in the Nursing program.
+The maximum loan amount is $5,000, but may change based on availability of funds.
+This loan has a 5% interest rate.

-Repayment begins nine months after ceasing to be a regular student at Biola University.
+Repayment begins nine months after graduation or withdrawal from school.
 If the total amount is paid within nine months of graduation, interest will not accrue.
 Payments may be extended over a 10-year period at 5% interest of the unpaid balance.
 Members of the armed forces on active duty, Peace Corps volunteers and students who pursue further Nursing training may defer payment and interest and extend the repayment method.

 Federal Direct Student Loans

 Federal Direct Student Loans are awarded to students after they have filed their FAFSA and submitted all requested paperwork to the financial aid office (including the Entrance Counseling and Master Promissory Note required for the loan).